JamesDracupWCU/pokeemerald-expansion/README.md

 -- Description of the implementation in Progress ...

-Recordings of CBR project located in `Case-Based Reasoning Project Videos` (Still in Progress to get part 2 uploaded) Inside that folder is 3 parts of an entire video which are:
+Recordings of CBR project located in `Case-Based Reasoning Project Videos`.
+Inside that folder is 3 parts of an entire video which are:
 - Part 1 contains the default battle initially with the NPC before any CBR is active.
 - Part 2 Rematch of NPC with the CBR implementation based on AI losing from prior match